 Attendance & Drop Policy: Attendance will be taken based on coursework submission (i.e., discussions, exams, assignments).
 Logging into Blackboard does not constitute attendance.
-A student who does not complete a minimum of one piece of coursework by the 12th class day may be dropped from the course for nonattendance.
+A student who does not complete a minimum of one piece of coursework by the 4th class day may be dropped from the course for nonattendance.
 A student who fails to submit any 3 coursework items by the appropriate deadlines during the semester may be dropped with a grade of 'X' for the course.
+Students who wish to withdraw/drop the course after the 4th class day must submit the Student Initiated Drop Form to the Office of Admissions and Records.